 On January 5, 2017, we ratified a management services agreement with Aston (the “Management Agreement”) to memorialize certain management services that Aston has been providing to us since RVL acquired majority control of our voting securities in September 2012.
 Pursuant to the Management Agreement, Aston provides consulting services in connection with financing matters, budgeting, strategic planning and business development, including, without limitation, assisting us in (i) analyzing the operations and historical performance of target companies; (ii) analyzing and evaluating the transactions with such target companies; (iii) conducting financial, business and operational due diligence, and (iv) evaluating related structuring and other matters.
 In addition, two of the Aston members hold executive positions in Revolution, and receive no compensation.
 On May 12, 2016, we granted 250,000 shares of restricted stock to Aston, which vest in three annual installments on May 12, 2017, 2018, and 2019.
 The Audit Committee of the Board will consider from time to time (at a minimum at such times when the Compensation Committee of the Board evaluates director compensation) whether additional compensation to Aston is appropriate given the nature of the services provided.

 Our corporate headquarters utilizes space in Stamford, Connecticut, which is also occupied by affiliates of our Chairman and Chief Executive Officer.
-During each of the three months ended March 31, 2017 and 2016, we paid Aston $0.1 million, representing our proportionate share of the space under the underlying lease.
+Our proportionate share of the space under the underlying lease, which we paid to Aston, was $0.1 million during both the three months ended June 30, 2018 and 2017, and $0.2 million during both the six months ended June 30, 2018 and 2017.

 The entire disclosure for related party transactions.
 Examples of related party transactions include transactions between (a) a parent company and its subsidiary; (b) subsidiaries of a common parent; (c) and entity and its principal owners; and (d) affiliates.